Environmental Compliance Inspectors

 AI Impact Summary

-Environmental Compliance Inspectors faces moderate AI displacement risk with a score of 42/100.
-Significant displacement is estimated between 2038 and 2046.
-Of 26 analyzed tasks, 9 are highly automatable, particularly in routine_cognitive.
+Environmental Compliance Inspectors faces moderate AI displacement risk with a score of 40/100.
+This occupation has higher AI displacement risk than 79% of all analyzed occupations.
+Of 26 analyzed tasks, 8 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)